 Call today to speak with Matt Horak about restoring your good name after a criminal accusation.
 Having experienced legal representation by your side will help you thoroughly investigate the details of your case and develop a strategy to best fight for the charges to be dropped completely or reduced to less serious charges.

-Contact Matt Horak, Attorney at Law today to schedule a free consultation for your case and begin investigating the details that matter.
+Contact Matt Horak, Attorney at Law, PLLC today to schedule a free consultation for your case and begin investigating the details that matter.
 We can begin your defense right away.
-Call (713) 225-8000 or fill out the online case evaluation form.
+Call our firm at (713) 225-8000 or toll-free at (800) 225-8009, or fill out the online case evaluation form right now.

 This website is sponsored by Matt Horak.
 Principal office located at 4119 Montrose Blvd.
 Suite 200, Houston, Texas 77006.
 Information provided on this website is for general purposes only and should not be interpreted as legal advice for any situation.
 Legal advice can only be given after an official attorney-client relationship has been formally agreed upon with the defense lawyer.